wangchucheng/hugo-eureka/exampleSite/content/posts/carousel1/index.md

 lastmod = "2020-05-26"
 draft = false

-carousel = ["../carousel1.png", "../carousel2.png", "../carousel3.png", "../carousel4.png"]
+carousel = [
+	{ image = "carousel1.jpg", description = "Caption of the first image." },
+	{ image = "carousel2.jpg", description = "Caption of the second image." },
+	{ image = "carousel3.jpg", description = "The next image does not have a caption." },
+	{ image = "carousel4.jpg" }
+]
 +++

-This post includes a carousel without descriptions on the end.
+This post includes a carousel on the end.
 It is displayed like a gallery and you can move around the images so that they do not take too much space.
 Style is at the moment not configurable, but configuration of the carousel style could be done in the future.